johnkerl/miller/docs6/docs/file-formats.md

 etc. and I just log them as needed.
 Then later, I can use `grep`, `mlr --opprint group-like`, etc. to analyze my logs.

-See [Reference: I/O options](reference-main-io-options.md) regarding how to specify separators other than the default equals-sign and comma.
+See the [I/O options reference](reference-main-io-options.md) regarding how to specify separators other than the default equals-sign and comma.

 ## NIDX: Index-numbered (toolkit style)